-GUIDING PRINCIPLES
+GUIDING PRINCIPLES6

-The following principles identify resource management values common to the NYSDEC and OMNR.
-The principles underpin the implementation of fisheries management activities that support attainment of Lake Ontario's FCOs, and remain unchanged from the 1999 FCOs.
+The following principles identify resource-management values common to the New York State Department of Environmental Conservation and Ontario Ministry of Natural Resources.
+The principles underpin the implementation of fisheries-management activities that support attainment of Lake Ontario's fish community objectives.

-- The lake must be managed as a whole ecosystem because of the complex interrelationship of all species (including humans) and the environment - Climate change is an important ecological influence that could both positively and negatively affect future Lake Ontario fish communities - The public has a role to play in ensuring that healthy fish communities and fisheries are passed on to future generations - Humans are part of the ecosystem-their actions can influence certain aspects of the ecosystem-but their ability to directly set its future course is limited; responsible management, therefore, must continually strive to better understand the structure, function, and limits of the ecosystem - Stakeholders contribute critical biological, social, economic, and cultural information to fisheries management agencies in support of fisheries management decision making.
-With decision making comes a duty by stakeholders to share accountability and stewardship - Managing a fish community requires a long-term perspective that recognizes short-term social, cultural, and economic requirements.
-Human use that is not ecologically sustainable cannot yield sustainable economic benefits - Protection and rehabilitation of fish communities and their habitats are the most fundamental requirements for productive, long-term fisheries - The amount of fish that can be produced and harvested from an aquatic ecosystem has ecological limits - Self-sustaining native and naturalized species support diverse communities that can provide continuing social, cultural, and economic benefits over the long term - Stocked fish can contribute to the ecological function of the fish community, support the rehabilitation of native fish species, and provide put-grow-take fishing opportunities - Protecting and rehabilitating native and desirable naturalized species, including individual stocks, are important in supporting biodiversity - Protecting and rehabilitating rare and endangered species are important for maintaining biodiversity

-- Protecting and rehabilitating critical fish habitat, including tributary and inshore spawning and nursery areas, are required to sustain productive fisheries over the long term - Determining how well the ecosystem is managed depends on the availability of timely scientific information provided through broad-based, long-term monitoring and research
+- The lake must be managed as a whole ecosystem because of the complex interrelationship of all species (including humans) and the environment - Climate change is an important ecological influence that could both positively and negatively affect future Lake Ontario fish communities - The public has a role to play in ensuring that healthy fish communities and fisheries are passed on to future generations - Humans are part of the ecosystem-their actions can influence certain aspects of the ecosystem, but their ability to directly set its future course is limited; responsible management, therefore, must continually strive to better understand the structure, function, and limits of the ecosystem - Stakeholders contribute critical biological, social, economic, and cultural information to fisheriesmanagement agencies in support of fisheries-management decision making.
+With decision making comes a duty by stakeholders to share accountability and stewardship - Managing a fish community requires a long-term perspective that recognizes short-term social, cultural, and economic requirements; human use that is not ecologically sustainable cannot yield sustainable economic benefits - Protection and rehabilitation of fish communities and their habitats are the most-fundamental requirements for productive, long-term fisheries - The amount of fish that can be produced and harvested from an aquatic ecosystem has ecological limits - Self-sustaining native and naturalized species support diverse communities that can provide continuing social, cultural, and economic benefits over the long term - Stocked fish can contribute to the ecological function of the fish community, support the rehabilitation of native fish species, and provide put-grow-take fishing opportunities - Protecting and rehabilitating native and desirable naturalized species, including individual stocks, are important in supporting biodiversity - Protecting and rehabilitating rare and endangered species are important for maintaining biodiversity - Protecting and rehabilitating critical fish habitat, including tributary and inshore spawning and nursery areas, are required to sustain productive fisheries over the long term - Determining how well the ecosystem is managed depends on the availability of timely scientific information provided through broad-based, long-term monitoring and research